Szaroslav/cpp-primer/chapter01/section1.2/README.md

 >           << " is " << v1 + v2 << std::endl;
 > ```
 > If the program is legal, what does it do?
 If the program is not legal, why not?
 How would you fix it?

+Above fragment of code it's not legal, the program won't compile.
+This behaviour is caused by 2 last statements, which don't have `std::cout` as the left operand.
+In this directory is `main.cpp`, which can be open in IDE or text editor, or be compiled to see errors.